 Continuing Academic Planning

 Academic planning and scheduling is an ongoing process.
-Students work with advisors and other campus resources to craft academic plans that result in not only degree completion, but also career or graduate school preparation.
+Students work with advisors and other campus personnel to craft academic plans that focus on degree completion, as well as career or graduate school preparation.
 Students can be proactive in this process by regularly reviewing their DegreeWorks, scheduling ongoing meetings with their advisors, and selecting a major early in their degree progress.
 Students' responsibilities include:

-- Becoming familiar with requirements for the program of record.
+- Becoming familiar with requirements for their program of record.
 Students must use up-to-date information.
-Advisement Documents (DegreeWorks) are available to students on-line through myOneonta.
+Advisement documents (DegreeWorks) are available to students on-line through myOneonta.

-- Maintaining a record of the progress made toward the completion of degree and program requirements.
+- Maintaining a record of the progress made toward the completion of program and degree requirements.